jaanga/terrain/readme.md

 ## Strategies

-Follow thw TMS/Slippy Map syyem
+Follow thw TMS/Slippy Map system

 * The folder structure to catalog
 * The use of PNG files to store the data